ucsc/site-giving/source/_posts/2011-01-01-christy-anh-thu-trinh-malarney.md

 In addition to her studies, Christy was active in the UC Santa Cruz Vietnamese Student Association, serving as president for two years, and she helped raise funds for Vietnamese refugees through the San Francisco People Walk-a-Thon.
 Following Christy&#8217;s graduation, which included honors in politics, she worked in Hong Kong as a preschool coordinator at two Vietnamese refugee detention centers.

 &#8220;From her late teens onward, Christy had devoted herself to her native country and its people,&#8221; said Malarney, &#8220;but her potential contributions to them were never fully realized due to her untimely death.
 It is our family&#8217;s goal to recognize her and to set something up to acknowledge the achievements of others as committed as she was.&#8221;

-To learn more about this scholarship or to establish other need-based scholarships at UC Santa Cruz, please contact John Hopkins at 831-459-3822 or <jehopkin@ucsc.edu>.